DevaharshaM/InterviewPrep/Memory Layout/Memory Layout in C.md

 # Memory Layout of a C Program

 When a C program is compiled and run, its memory is divided into well-defined segments.
-The major memory segments are:
+These segments are:

 - Text (Code)
 - Data